sandialabs/suncal/doc/Manual/manual.md

 ## Calibration Intervals

-The Calibration Interval Analysis calculator assists in determining optimal calibration interval lengths given historical data on calibration assets.
+The Calibration Interval Analysis tool assists in determining optimal calibration interval lengths given historical data on calibration assets.
 Upon selecting the Calibration Intervals button, a window is displayed with some options for what type of data is available.
 The calculation method depends on whether only pass or fail states are known for historical calibration data, or if actual values were saved.